kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // +optional
     ExpectedFinishTime *metav1.Time `json:"expectedFinishTime,omitempty" protobuf:"bytes,3,opt,name=expectedFinishTime"`

-	// Conditions should be used by interceptors to share their state.
-	//
-	// Interceptor's designated conditions are: Complete, FailedEvictions.
-	//
-	// - Started tracks the time at which the Interceptor first started processing the eviction request.
+	// StartTime tracks the time at which the Interceptor first started processing the eviction request.
+	// It should be set to the present time (after taking time skew of up to 10 seconds into account).
+	// The initialization of this field must also set HeartbeatTime.
+	StartTime *metav1.Time `json:"startTime,omitempty" protobuf:"bytes,4,opt,name=startTime"`

+    // CompletionTime tracks the time at which the Interceptor stopped processing the eviction request.
-	// - Complete means that the interceptors has either fully or partially completed the
+	// Completion means that the interceptors has either fully or partially completed the
     // eviction process, which may have resulted in target eviction (e.g. pod termination).
-	// - FailedEvictions tracks the number of unsuccessful attempts to evict the referenced pod via
-	//   the API-initiated eviction, e.g. due to a PodDisruptionBudget.
-	// +optional
-	// +patchMergeKey=type
-	// +patchStrategy=merge
+    // It should be set to the present time (after taking time skew of up to 10 seconds into account).
+    CompletionTime *metav1.Time `json:"startTime,omitempty" protobuf:"bytes,4,opt,name=startTime"`

+    // Message provides human-readable details about the state of the interceptor and the eviction
-	// +listType=map
+	// process.
+    // This may be an empty string.
-	// +listMapKey=type
+    // +required
-	Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,4,rep,name=conditions"`
+    Message string `json:"message" protobuf:"bytes,2,opt,name=message"`
 }

-type EvictionRequestInterceptorConditionType string

-// These are built-in conditions expected to be set by interceptors. const (
-    // Started tracks the time at which the Interceptor first started processing the eviction request.
-    EvictionRequestInterceptorConditionStarted EvictionRequestInterceptorConditionType = "Started"

-    // Complete means that the interceptors has either fully or partially completed the
-    // eviction process, which may have resulted in target eviction (e.g. pod termination).
-    EvictionRequestInterceptorConditionComplete EvictionRequestInterceptorConditionType = "Complete"

-    // FailedEvictions tracks the number of unsuccessful attempts to evict the referenced pod via
-	// the API-initiated eviction, e.g. due to a PodDisruptionBudget.
-    EvictionRequestInterceptorConditionComplete EvictionRequestInterceptorConditionType = "FailedEvictions" )

 ```